One of the most basic forms of computer programming is the use of an assembler.

 exit:

-, assemble and run the program.
-At the end, the result of the calculation will be found in register pair CD
+HLTA and B, assemble and run the program.
+At the end, the result of the calculation will be found in register pair CD.

 ; multiply two 8-Bit values (see regs, flags)